List of Hindi songs recorded by S. P. Balasubrahmanyam

-Balasubrahmanyam's first work in Hindi films was, in Ek Duuje Ke Liye (1981), for which he received another National Film Award for Best Male Playback Singer.
+S. P. Balasubrahmanyam's first work in Hindi films was, in Ek Duuje Ke Liye (1981), for which he received another National Film Award for Best Male Playback Singer.
 In 1989, Balasubrahmanyam was the playback singer for actor Salman Khan in the blockbuster Maine Pyar Kiya.
 The soundtrack for the film was very successful and he won a Filmfare Award for Best Male Playback Singer for the song Dil Deewana.
 For much of the next decade, Balasubrahmanyam continued as the "romantic singing voice" on the soundtracks of Khan's films.
 Notable among these was Hum Aapke Hain Koun..! which became the highest-grossing Hindi film of all time.
 Balasubrahmanyam's duet with Lata Mangeshkar, "Didi Tera Devar Deewana", was very popular.
 This solidified Balasubrahmanyam as one of the biggest playback singers in India.
 SP Balasubrahmanyam became identified as Salman Khan's voice in the 90s just like Kishore Kumar became Rajesh Khanna's voice through the 70s.
 In 2013, Balasubrahmanyam recorded the title song for Chennai Express, singing for the lead actor Shah Rukh Khan, under the music direction of Vishal–Shekhar, breaking his 15-year hiatus from Hindi cinema music.